Art & Design (Fine Art)

 Course entry requirements

-- At least five GCSEs at four or above, including English and art
+At least five GCSEs at grade 5 or above including English Language and Art

 The specialist art studio contains a textile print table, lino presses and batik / screen-printing facilities in an open plan environment, including an art history and design library seminar room with access to computers.